IBM/aspera-cli/README.md

 ## Quick Start

 ### Installation
+First make sure that you have Ruby v2.0+ installed on your system.
+Ruby comes pre-installed on MacOSx, and can be installed on Linux ("ruby" package).
+On windows you can get it from here: https://rubyinstaller.org/ .

-First, install the gem and its dependencies, this requires Ruby v2.0+:
+Then, install the gem and its dependencies, this requires :

 ```bash
 $ gem install asperalm